-And quite often, I realize a considerable discrepancy between people’s understanding and perceptions and the experience I’ve made when setting up KPIs and real-time dashboard for many clients.
+And quite often, I realize a considerable discrepancy between people’s understanding and perceptions and the experience I’ve made when setting up KPIs and real-time dashboards for many clients.

 That’s why I put together 12 of the most important and most often made statements — and explain why they are wrong and sometimes even dangerous.